SC/APC vs. SC/UPC: Which Connector is Right for Your FTTH Network

 The SC/APC vs. SC/UPC comparison demonstrates clear advantages for FTTH connectors with angled polish in modern fibre-optic networks.
 The higher initial investment is recovered through superior signal quality and reduced maintenance costs.

 For future-proof FTTH infrastructure, there is no alternative to SC/APC.
 Combined with modular splice systems such as SlimConnect or VarioConnect, flexibility and port density are maximised.
-As a manufacturer and Diamond Partner, Fiber Products supplies the complete system solution with 5 years’ warranty – from planning through turnkey installation.
+As a manufacturer and Diamond Partner, Fiber Products supplies the complete system solution for your FTTH project.

 Contact our fibre-optic experts for individual consultation on your FTTH project and benefit from our extensive experience in the German market.